Q & A: What you need to know about liver cancer

-And today on At the Forefront Live, we have Dr. Pillai Dr. Liao.
+And today on At The Forefront Live, we have Dr. Pillai and Dr. Liao.
 Welcome to the program.

 We'll get to your questions in just a moment.
-But first we need to remind our viewers the program's not designed to it take the place of a visit with your physician.
+But first, we need to remind our viewers, the program is not designed it take the place of a visit with your physician.
 And let's just get started.
 And we can have each one of you tell us a little bit about yourself and what exactly you do here at UChicago Medicine.

 Sure, of course.
-My name is Anjana Pillai I'm a transplant hematologist with the Transplant Institute.
-I'm the medical director of our liver tumor program.
-And I'm also the co-director of our living donor liver transplant program.
+My name is Anjana Pillai.
+I'm a transplant hepatologist with the Transplant Institute.
+I direct-- I'm the Medical Director of our Liver Tumor Program, and I'm also the Co-director of our Living Donor Liver Transplant Program.

-And I'm Andy Liao, one of the medical oncologists at University Chicago here.
+And I'm Andy Liao, one of the medical oncologists at University of Chicago here.
 My focus is on liver and bile duct cancers.
-And together with Dr. Pillai we run our multidisciplinary clinic here.
+And together with Dr. Pillai, we run our multidisciplinary clinic here.

-Your liver does-- it actually does most jobs of any organ in your body.
-It takes food, and it breaks down the nutrients for energy.
+Your liver does-- it actually does the most jobs of any organ in your body.
+It takes food and it breaks down the nutrients for energy.
 It stores many of your essential nutrients and minerals.
 It helps regulate blood sugar and produces blood sugar.

-It helps produce as many of your clotting factors so that you heal from surgery or when you get a cut.
-It produces bile, which helps you metabolize fats.
+It helps-- it produces many of your clotting factors so that you heal from surgery or when you get a cut.
+It produces bile, which helps you metabolize fat.
 It helps you fight infections.
 And just as importantly, it also helps detoxify your body.
-So it helps break down chemicals and drugs you may ingest, as well as alcohol.
+So it helps break down chemicals and drugs you may injest, as well as alcohol.

 Let's talk about liver cancer for just a moment.
 Is that becoming more common?
 I mentioned that in my intro, and it's something that I think a lot of people don't think about very much.

-Dr. Pillai, You mentioned that the cancer death rates, liver cancer death rates are increasing.
-Why do you think that that's happening?
+Dr. Pillai, you mentioned that the cancer death rates, liver cancer death rates, are increasing.
+Why do you think that's happening?
 Why are we seeing this?

 Yeah, I think there's a few reasons.
-So just so we all orient ourselves, liver cancer I'll refer to as HCC is a primary liver cancer.
-As Dr. Liao mentioned, there's several types of cancers that occur in the liver.
+So just so we all orient ourselves, liver cancer, I'll refer to as HCC, is the primary liver cancer.
+Because Dr. Liao did mention there's several types of cancers that occur in the liver.
 But HCC often occurs in the background of cirrhosis, which is advanced liver disease.

-There's the increase in the number of patients that are now living with hepatitis C that have progressed to cirrhosis.
-We have better medications available so people with cirrhosis are living longer.
-And also because of the rise of fatty liver disease, alcohol, and diabetes, which also contribute to cirrhosis, there's an increase in all those different ideologies that all lead to the risk of liver cancer.
+There's an increase in the number of patients that are now living with hepatitis C that have progressed to cirrhosis.
+We have better medications available, so people with cirrhosis are living longer.
+And also, because of the rise of fatty liver disease, alcohol, and diabetes, which also contribute to cirrhosis, there's an increase in all those different ideologies that all lead to the risk of liver cancer.

-So a lot of times it's kind of non-specific, vague symptoms like feeling more tired, fatigued, unexplained weight loss or loss of appetite.
-Sometimes if the liver function is impaired, patients might notice symptoms like swelling in their legs and having bloating in their abdomen, so fluids fill up inside their abdominal cavity, et cetera.
+So a lot of times, it's kind of non-specific, vague symptoms like feeling more tired, fatigued.
+Unexplained weight loss, or loss of appetite.
+Sometimes, if the liver function is impaired, patients might notice symptoms like swelling in their legs and having bloating in their abdomen, so fluid filled up inside their abdominal cavity, et cetera.

-And can we talk about some of those risk factors?
+And can you talk about some of those risk factors?
 What would people need to be aware of?
-Obviously you mentioned alcohol intake and obesity.
+Obviously, you mentioned alcohol intake and obesity.

-Also that includes patients with hepatitis B, many of whom, or at least 20% of whom don't necessarily need cirrhosis to have liver cancer.
+There is guidelines from the US societies, from societies around the world, including Europe, Asia-Pacific, and they all recommend an ultrasound every six months for anyone with cirrhosis.
+Also, that includes patients with hepatitis B, many of whom, or at least 20% of whom, don't necessarily need cirrhosis to have liver cancer.
 So that subset of patients should also undergo regular screening.
-And there's guidelines for age related to that and when they should undergo screening.
+And there's guidelines for age related to that and when they should go undergo screening.

 So Dr. Liao, if we go through the screenings and it's caught early, is it treatable?